 End-of-day: the time of the business day following closure of TARGET2 at which the payments processed in TARGET2 are finalised for the day.

-Euro area: the area encompassing the EU Member States which have adopted the euro as their single currency in accordance with the Treaty and in which a single monetary policy is conducted under the responsibility of the Governing Council of the ECB.
+Euro area: the area encompassing the Member States in which a single monetary policy is conducted under the responsibility of the Governing Council of the ECB.